retyui/react-native-bundle-discovery/README.md

 +const {createSerializer} = require('react-native-bundle-discovery');

 +const mySerializer = createSerializer({
-+  projectRoot: __dirname, // ⚠️ Warn : use monorepo root if you use it
++  projectRoot: __dirname,
+   //^^^ ⚠️ WARNING: In a monorepo setup, this should point to the monorepo root,
+   //                not the individual package directory.
 +})